Shark Tracking & 3D Printed Devices

 3D Printing for Prototype & Additive Manufacturing for Production

 By taking a “front-loaded” approach during the prototyping phase—engaging in many iteration cycles—MBARI engineers could increase knowledge and decrease assumptions faster, earlier in the concept development process.
 After proving out the design, the team chose to take a direct digital manufacturing approach for the production of the final enclosure because using a traditional manufacturing method for only 20 parts would have increased costs by as much as three times.
 FDM not only met the critical requirements of the application, it proved to be the most cost-effective option with the greatest flexibility—the MBARI team can 3D print on-demand without having to hold inventory or incur additional costs for design changes in future production runs.

-To learn more about the migrating shark population near the California coast and the team at MBARI, check out the institutes website.
-Curious to *deep dive* on some other projects from the Fathom team?
-Follow us on Facebook // Twitter // LinkedIn // Instagram // YouTube.
+To learn more about the migrating shark population near the California coast and the team at MBARI, check out the institute’s website.

 Image Credits Include Monterey Bay Aquarium Research Institute.